ANU-Rocketry/control-panel/README.md

 To test the server locally, run `python3 server.py --dev` on your laptop.
 In the frontend, you'll need to change `R-Pi IP` to your local IP address.
 You should see simulated sine wave pressure data.

 If you have any problems, just file a GitHub Issue, contact us on Microsoft Teams or email our student emails.

-# Development

-To run the dev build of the front-end, you will need to install Node.js on the computer you're running the front-end on.
-Then download this repository on that computer, go into the `reactfront` folder in a terminal / command prompt, run `npm install` and then `npm start`.
-After a short wait this will open a browser tab with the front end in it.
-When you're done make sure to `npm run build` so the `reactfront/build` folder is updated.

-The backend Pi server has an optional `dev` flag (ie `python server.py --dev`) that lets you use a fake simulated LabJack for testing.

 ## Pushing new builds on the fly